The Long Shadow

 A Novel for Ages 10-14

-What if a fourteen-year-old boy from present-day white suburbia finds himself fifty years in the past, fighting to survive a freak storm in the woods and afraid to accept help from a black man?
+What if a 14-year-old boy from present-day white suburbia finds himself 50 years in the past, fighting to survive a freak storm in the woods and afraid to accept help from a black man?

 Once the two learn to trust each other, Richie learns about the traumatic event that shaped the man Morris’s life: the lynching of Morris’s grandfather in 1923.
 If Richie can go back in time again and prevent the lynching, will Morris come in from the cold?

 Elk Lake Publishing Inc. is an award winning publisher of over 50 titles per year, based in Plymouth, Massachusetts.
-The paperback is available after June 1 for order at any bookstore.
+The paperback is availablefor order at any bookstore.
 Ebook is available on Amazon only.

 “Part survival story, part exploration of racial justice in America, part journey of self-discovery, and wholly engaging and memorable.
 A well done and powerful story.
 It is certainly stuck in my head.”—Joe Corbett, school librarian, St. Louis.